ono-midori/ono-midori.github.io/techs/zguide.md

 }
 ```

-- Fix your applications to exit cleanly after Ctrl-C. For any application that exits by itself, that’s not needed, but for long-running applications, this is essential, otherwise valgrind will complain about all currently allocated memory.
+- Fix your applications to exit cleanly after Ctrl-C. For any application that exits by itself, that's not needed, but for long-running applications, this is essential, otherwise valgrind will complain about all currently allocated memory.
-- Build your application with -DDEBUG if it’s not your default setting.
+- Build your application with -DDEBUG if it's not your default setting.
 That ensures valgrind can tell you exactly where memory is being leaked.
 - Finally, run valgrind thus:

 ```